nitzanav/active-admin/README.md

-# Specs for active admin project

-create a connection maindb with DB main and collection connection
+# Title
+ActiveAdmin for MongoDB

 #### Minimal Requirement
-Rails, gems: ActiveAdmin, Device, CanCanCan, docker , active admin mongoid
+Rails, gems: ActiveAdmin, Device, CanCanCan, docker, Mongoid

 ### General Task
-create active admin docker instance including CanCanCan and and according to the account collection .(see below)
+Create an app for activeadmin to manage MongoDB collections Athorization and authentication using Devise and CanCanCan gems.
+Collections names are accounts and collection.

 ### Milestones:

-1. create simple account with editing possibility
+1. Create an app for activeadmin to manage MongoDB collections

 1.1 Authenticated ActiveAdmin
 1.2 Rails highest stable version